Bruce Galloway, Attorney

 A victim advocate of child welfare for many years, Carla has supported organizations such as Crosslines, Ozarks Food Harvest, Ambassadors for Children, Care to Learn, Lost and Found and CAPE.
 She has worked with children in a number of capacities, and her dedication to children extends to her work with Bruce Galloway LLC.

 Outside of work, Carla is an accomplished artist and designer.
-She is one of the founders and organizers of a local philosophy group.
 She has a son, a dog, and lots of books.